Tung Oil Finish — How to Apply It Right the First Time

 Pure Tung Oil vs Tung Oil Finish — Not the Same Thing

 Probably should have opened with this section, honestly.
-Most people don’t realize this distinction exists until they’ve already bought the wrong product and wondered why their timeline made no sense.
+Most people don’t figure out this distinction until they’ve already bought the wrong product and watched their timeline fall apart.

 How to Apply Pure Tung Oil

-• Pure tung oil (I use Sutherland Welles, which runs about $28 for 16 oz)
+• Pure tung oil — I use Sutherland Welles, which runs about $28 for 16 oz at most specialty woodworking suppliers

-• Food-grade citrus solvent (like D-Limonene) for thinning
+• Food-grade citrus solvent like D-Limonene for thinning the first coat

 • 400-grit sandpaper